openforcefield/openff-interchange/spec/The-OpenFF-System.md

 ### Tracking parameter sources

 Given a parametrized system, it is typically difficult and often impossible to track the origin of parameter.
 Here, all potential handlers will expose methods that point to their source parameters.
+For each parameter in a parametrized system, there must be a method that uniquely indefinies its source of the data, i.e. a unique identifier in a force field and the identity of that force field.

 ### Exposing differential representations